momentphp/docs/web/README.md

 Put simply, a **service** is usually a PHP object that performs some sort of task such as sending emails or persisting information into a database.
 A **service container** (or dependency injection container) is a PHP object that manages the instantiation of services (with their dependencies).
-You can register and retrieve services via `$app` object, which is an instance of `moment\App` class.
+You can register and retrieve services via `$app` object (passed around to various framework components), which is an instance of `moment\App` class.

 To retrieve a service from container: